 Why It Matters

 These facilities are more than buildings—they are homes and communities where people have built relationships, routines, and lives.
 Preserving them isn’t enough.
-We’re calling for the reopening of admissions, restoring access for those who would thrive in these supportive environments, and ensuring continuity of care for future generations.
+We’re calling for the reopening of admissions, restoring access and protecting the rights to choice of individuals with intellectual disabilities in Massachusetts.
+These vital facilities are for those who choose them and would thrive in these supportive environments.
+We want to ensure continuity of care for future generations.

 We’re also working to revitalize the campus itself, removing condemned buildings and creating intergenerational housing options for elderly parents, so they can spend their final years beside their adult children.